marvin-nyalik/Coding-Challenge/README.md

 Zigzag length is defined as the number of nodes visited - 1.
 (A single node has a length of 0).

 Return the longest ZigZag path contained in that tree.

+# Problem: 236.
+Lowest Common Ancestor of a Binary Tree
+Medium
+15.6K
+372
+Companies
+Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.

+According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”

+- [ ] Solution in lca_binary_tree.rb